Higher education in the Philippines: Accreditation of private institutions

 Voluntary accreditation of all higher education institutions is subject to the policies of the Commission on Higher Education.
 Voluntary accrediting agencies in the private sector are the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU), the Philippine Association of Colleges and Universities' Commission on Accreditation (PACUCOA), and the Association of Christian Schools, Colleges and Universities Accrediting Association Inc. (ACSCU-AAI) which all operate under the umbrella of the Federation of Accrediting Agencies of the Philippines (FAAP), which itself is the certifying agency authorized by CHED.
 Accreditation can be either of programs or of institutions.

 Programs offered by satellite campuses of non-system higher education institutions are subject to separate accreditation of these accrediting agencies.

-All of the institutions accredited by these three agencies certified by FAAP are private institutions.
-Under CHED's Revised Policies and Guidelines on Voluntary Accreditation in Aid of Quality and Excellence and Higher Education, there are four levels of program accreditation, with Level IV being the highest.
+All institutions accredited by PAASCU, PACUCOA, or ACSCU-AAI and certified by FAAP are private higher education institutions.
+Under CHED's Revised Policies and Guidelines on Voluntary Accreditation in Aid of Quality and Excellence and Higher Education, program accreditation is classified into four levels, with Level IV representing the highest level of accreditation.